The Way (novel series): Eon

 Eon chronicles the appearance and discovery of the Thistledown, and its subsequent effect on humanity.

-In the early 21st century, the United States and Russia are on the verge of nuclear war.
+In the early 21st century, the United States and the USSR are on the verge of nuclear war.
 In that tense political climate, an asteroid appears out of near space after an unusual supernova and settles into an extremely elliptical orbit near Earth orbit.
 The two nations each try to claim this mysterious object, which appears to be a virtual duplicate of Juno.
 It is hollow and contains seven vast terraformed chambers.
 Two of the chambers contain cities long abandoned by human beings who seemed to come from Earth's future.
 The asteroid is called the Thistledown by its builders.
 A startling discovery is that it is bigger inside than outside.
 The seventh chamber appears to stretch into infinity.

 The human inhabitants of the Thistledown come from an alternate timeline, approximately 1000 years in the future.
 In their timeline, human civilization was nearly destroyed by the "Death", a calamitous World War involving nuclear weapons.
 The Death occurred at approximately the same time as the appearance of the Thistledown in the present time.
 Its presence threatens to cause the Death to occur on the current timeline as well.

 An expedition is sent down the seemingly infinite seventh chamber (The "Way", as it is known) where it encounters the descendants of humanity.
 The high technology of this civilization, known as the Hexamon, has control over genetic engineering, human augmentation, and matter itself.
 The Hexamon includes several alien species who have come to live with humanity's descendants.
 The Hexamon itself is at war with an alien race known as the Jarts from further down the corridor still.